higorspinto/Social-Blog/README.md

 # Dependencies

-All dependecies can be installed using requirements.txt.
+All dependencies can be installed using requirements.txt.

 # Setting Up the Database

-The datase is configured to use SQLite using Migrations to create the schema and tables.
+The database is configured to use SQLite using Migrations to create the schema and tables.

-In the same directory of the cloned repository, set up the environment variable:
+In the same directory of the cloned repository, set up the environment variable.

 Windows Users need to run: